-- BAUS Section of Oncology formed in 1998; - BAUS Section of Endourology formed in 2002; - BAUS Section of Female, Neurological and Urodynamic Urology formed in 2002; and - BAUS Section of Andrology and Genito-Urethral Surgery formed in 2003;
+- 1. BAUS Section of Oncology formed in 1998; - 2.
+BAUS Section of Endourology formed in 2002; - BAUS Section of Functional and Reconstructive Urology (previously Female, Neurological and Urodynamic Urology) formed in 2002; - 4.
+BAUS Section of Andrology and Genito-Urethral Surgery formed in 2003; - BAUS Section of Trainees (BSoT) formed in 2018; and - 6.
+BAUS Section of SAS & Trust Urologists (SSTU), formed in 2024.

 These sections aim to improve standards and quality of practice, within their sub-specialties, by promoting training, research and development.
-Members of the Association can join up to three sections which are relevant to their particular areas of practice.
+Members of the Association can join up to three clinical sections which are relevant to their areas of practice (BSoT and SSTU are not clinical sections).